Semiconductor industry in Japan: 2020s revitalisation efforts

 In May 2019, following large-scale restrictions imposed by the United States on Huawei and heightened tensions between China and Taiwan, officials at Japan's Ministry of Economy, Trade and Industry became concerned that the country might lose access to semiconductors.
 From late 2020, the 2020–2023 global chip shortage materialised.

 In July 2020, Sony, a major customer of TSMC, asked TSMC to establish a dedicated plant for Sony's semiconductors, and TSMC considered setting up a dedicated 28 nm production line (Fab14B) for Sony.
-Under a subsidy package of about ¥476 billion, the entire plan for Fab14B in Tainan was transferred to Kumamoto.
+Under a subsidy package of about ¥476 billion, the entire plan for Fab14B in Taiwan was transferred to Kumamoto.
 This resulted in the establishment of Japan Advanced Semiconductor Manufacturing, which was established to build and operate a US$23 billion semiconductor factory (TSMC Fab 23) in Kikuyo, Kumamoto.

 Rapidus is a semiconductor fab company established in 2022 to establish advanced semiconductor manufacturing capacity with a 2 nm process in Japan by 2027.
 The company is backed by eight major Japanese companies: Denso, Kioxia, MUFG Bank, NEC, NTT, SoftBank, Sony, and Toyota.
 Test production is scheduled to start in April 2025.
 In addition, Japan is also banking on its strengths in semiconductor materials to develop advanced packaging technologies based on the 2 nm process.